henkerik/henkerik.github.io/_posts/2014-05-08-a-css-selector-evaluator-using-the-list-monad-in-javascript.md

          );
 {% endhighlight %}

-This may still look a bit difficult to understand, but imagine if Javascript supported for-comphrensions.
-In that case we would have been able to write:

-{% highlight javascript %}
-// xs contains the result of the CSS selector: #test > li var body = document.getElementById('body');
-var xs = for {
-  e1 <- selectById ('test')(body)
-  e2 <- selectByTagName ('li')(e1)
-} yield e2
-{% endhighlight %}

 Looks quite elegant right?
 For those interested, a working example is available here.
+In this post we defined a function `flatMap` to allow the composing of functions of the type `A => List[B]`.
+In a next post I will generalize the `flatMap` function to work on other types than lists, showing that our approach here is just a specific implementation of a more general concept called a monad.